About

 These days, I’m putting all that experience to use in a different way: as a mom, a writer, and a resource for other parents who are tired of trying to do it all alone.

 I met my husband when we were both 36—never married, no kids, just two fully formed humans with our own baggage and no interest in pretending otherwise.
 Our marriage isn’t perfect.
-It’s not “goals.”
-But it’s honest.
+It’s not “#relationahipgoals.”
+But it’s works.
 We’re not here to fix each other; we’re here to try and accept one another while raising our son with more love, intention, and practical wisdom than we got growing up.

 But we do make smart decisions with the money we have.
 We spend intentionally, save where we can, and try to invest in things that give our son the step up we never had—without stretching ourselves thin in the process.